 Also an adverb in Old English and Middle English.
 It has been replaced in most senses by lower (adj.).
 Of countries, "situated on lower ground" (late 14c.).
-In Middle English used also of body parts.
+In Middle English (and after) used also of body parts.

 Absolon hath kist hir nether eye.
-[Chaucer, Miller's Tale]
+[Chaucer, "Miller's Tale"]